May 12, 2004

 I know I'm supposed to "sleep when the baby sleeps" but I still resist going to bed at 7pm.
 And regret it in the morning when I've only had the 11pm-3am sleep.
 Instead, I have just spent an evening stuffing around with a totally new blog because I discovered by accident that Blogger has relaunched with all these excellent changes like integrated comments, recent posts etc. (I normally just enter Blogger via a shortcut, bypassing its front page, so I've completely been in the dark.)

-Anyway, from now on I'll be blogging from
+Anyway, from now on I'll be blogging from here so please adjust bookmarks.

 I'm still working on it though.
 Somehow I managed to get the header to be solid yellow with white type on this blog, but it won't work on the new one.
 Sigh.
 Can any techheads help?
 Thanks.